 Here are the common alternative names dumpster diving can go by:

 - Curb shopping

 At its most basic, dumpster diving involves salvaging waste materials in large industrial, construction, residential, and commercial containers to find valuable items that are of no use to the original owner.

-In simple words, you go through trash to find items that have been discarded by the owner but can be sold in the market.
+In simple terms, you go through trash to find items that have been thrown out by the owner but can be sold in the market.

-Some of these materials may be sold on an is-as basis and some may require some work to use or resell.
+Some of these materials may be sold on an as-is basis and some may require some work to use or resell.

 Technically speaking, if there’s trash, there’s an opportunity to make some money.

 Many call it a foraging technique and it involves picking different items through a mix of trash.